open-learning-exchange/planet/Style-Guide.md

 | planet-db-host 	| used in the docker script 	|
 | planet-db-port 	| used in the docker script 	|

+### il8n
+Planet uses the `il8n` translation module to translate our content and make it accessible.
+This module can be included with an html tag with the keyword il8n.
+For example, `<p il8n> Text to be translated </p>` However, if there are no strings enclosed by the tag, or if only interpolation strings are enclosed, then the `il8n` attribute should not be used as it will raise errors.

 ### App Directory Structure
 Within the `src/app` directory, each feature should have its own directory.
 Within that directory as we add sub-features, if there are more than 9 files we should create a sub-directory with the same naming convention as files (i.e. Resources Review would be in a `resources-review` directory).